wendymunyasi/alcohol-tracker-api/README.md

 #  BAC Tracker App.
-This is a web app that allows users to post their projects and have them voted for.
-Credentials for signing in are provided in the README and other important details about the app.
-The project has a backend api built using Django Rest Framework and a frontend built using Angular.
+This is is a backend api for storing client's email address for a BAC Tracker app and built using Django Rest Framework.

 ##  Getting Started